 Ajaka, Albahaca Santa, Bai Gkaprow, Baranda, Basilic Indien, Basilic Sacré, Basilic Sacré Pourpre, Basilic Saint, Brinda, Green Holy Basil, Hot Basil, Indian Basil, Kala Tulsi, Kemangen, Krishna Tulasi, Krishna Tulsi, Manjari, Ocimum sanctum, Ocimum tenuiflorum, Parnasa, Patrapuspha, Rama Tulsi, Red Holy Basil, Sacred Basil, Sacred Purple Basil, Shyama Tulsi, Sri Tulasi, Suvasa Tulasi, Tulasi, Tulsi, Tulsi Patra.<br/><br/>

 Overview InformationHoly basil is a plant.
-It is originally from India and is used in Ayurvedic medicine as an “adaptogen” to counter life’s stresses.
+It is originally from India but now grows in Australia, West Africa, and some Middle Eastern countries.
+It is used in Ayurvedic medicine as an “adaptogen” to counter life’s stresses.
 It is considered a sacred plant by the Hindus and is often planted around Hindu shrines.
 The Hindu name for holy basil, Tulsi, means "the incomparable one."
 Medicine is made from the leaves, stems, and seeds.

 In cooking, holy basil is often added to stir-fry dishes and spicy soups because of its peppery taste.
 Cookbooks sometimes call it "hot basil."

 How does it work?Chemicals in holy basil are thought to decrease pain and swelling (inflammation).
 Other chemicals might lower blood sugar in people with diabetes.